ritmun/oathtool-for-mac/README.md

 - Click on the link to see your qrcode on the confirmation screen.
 - Rename the directory where this README is, to `.oathtool`, place it under your home directory `~/`
 - Save qrcode and token in text files named qrcode and totptoken, temporarily, in it.
-3. Create gpg keys for both files with this:
+3. Create gpg keys for both files using these: \
 ```gpg --batch --output token.gpg --passphrase <some phrase 1> --symmetric totptoken``` \
 ```gpg --batch --output qrcode.gpg --passphrase <some phrase 2> --symmetric qrcode```